Toddler Discipline That Works (It’s About Our Attitude)

 Babies are sentient, aware people from the moment they are born, ready to begin an honest, communicative relationship with us.
 Through our respectful relationship, children (of all ages) are far more inclined to listen and cooperate.

-On the other hand, trying to get the people in our lives to do the things we want them to do seldom works more than once or twice, and it doesn’t it make us like each other or really teach anything (except perhaps mistrust).
+On the other hand, trying to get the people in our lives to do the things we want them to do seldom works more than once or twice, and it doesn’t make us like each other or really teach anything (except perhaps mistrust).
 Presenting ourselves as the gentle leader that guides, models, demonstrates, coaches, helps our children to behave appropriately is the key to discipline.

 Redefine quality time